 The health benefits of fiber are many.
 Although benefits differ as to whether a fiber is soluble or insoluble, the benefits range from decreased risk of cancer, cardiovascular disease and diabetes to laxative effects and ability to more easily maintain weight.
+As such, formulating fiber into foods & beverages has become more prevalent.

 Generally speaking, fiber is defined as plant material that is resistant to hydrolysis by the endogenous enzymes of the mammalian digestive system.
 That is, humans can not digest it.
 One soluble fiber, chitosan, is commonly derived from exoskeleton of crustaceans, such as shrimp and crabs, and is sometimes called an “animal fiber.”
 It is sold as a dietary supplement in North America.